codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
   > When you create the Git token, set the correct expiration date and scope:
    Expiration: Default is `30 days`
-   Scope: `repo`
+   Scope: `repo` and `admin-repo.hook`

 #### Runtime installation
-To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required values.
+To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CLI wizard to enter the required values.

 #### Runtime installation flags